lupalberto/neutral-atom-vm/docs/ux.md

 We also expose `local-cpu` and `local-arc` as alternative device IDs.
 They share the same geometry/noise table as `quera.na_vm.sim`, but `local-cpu` explicitly picks the CPU statevector backend while `local-arc` routes the same program to the oneAPI/SYCL implementation.
 The metadata returned by `neutral_atom_vm.available_presets()` carries distinct labels/descriptions ("CPU" vs. "Arc GPU") so you can tell them apart.

 When the VM is built with `cmake -DNA_VM_WITH_ONEAPI=ON ..` and a compatible Intel oneAPI runtime is available, `--device local-arc` (or `connect_device("local-arc", profile="benchmark_chain")`) executes on the GPU backend.
 If the backend is not enabled, the CLI prints an explanatory error mentioning `NA_VM_WITH_ONEAPI=ON` so you can rebuild with the toggle.

+To keep the Arc run fast, the oneAPI backend now keeps the statevector resident on the SYCL device and only copies it back to the host when a measurement, noise hook, or SDK inspection needs the amplitudes.
+This avoids the old per-gate copy/wait handshake that made `local-arc` slower than `local-cpu` for gate-heavy workloads.

+Measurements now accumulate outcome probabilities and collapse the state directly on the GPU, so only the small probability vector and the sampled bits are copied off-device.
+Gate/idle noise hooks still execute on the CPU, so they are skipped when you choose `local-arc`; if you need noise modelling, keep running on `local-cpu`.

 If a request violates a hardware constraint (for example, a CX between tweezers outside the preset blockade), the CLI now prints the reason on stderr and exits with status 1 so you can fix the circuit before spending shots.
 Successful runs also echo any backend `message` (e.g., rich diagnostics or loss counts) in the summary.